nf-core/website/markdown/developers/modules.md

 ### input chanels

-All _files_ must be supplied using a channel into a module.
+All _files_ MUST be supplied using a channel into a module.
 This is to ensure Nextflow correctly stages them in the working directory of a process, and the process can function in an off-line environment independently of other processes.

 Input channels MUST be used for other _mandatory_ information (e.g. passing in strings or booleans) where the tool cannot function without this information.